In This Article:

 • Research and comply with all regulations and guidelines set by the OCM.

-• Renew your license and pay associated fees as required.
+• Renew your license and pay the associated fees as required.

 • Track all of your cultivation activities and ensure the information you collect is accurate to prepare for potential facility inspections.